dulvrq/ddl8s1ts/README.md

 avoid `mmu`.
 `only_rf`: If `TRUE`, only build RF models.
 If `FALSE`, build RF models and map disturbance detection.
 `max_cores`: a maximum cores used for parallel processing.
+`threshold`: a threshold to detect disturbance from time series disturbance probabilities.

 ``` r
 ls_dem <- NULL # do not use DEM in RF models